Type 96 tank: Type 96

 Domestic version of Type 85-IIM.
 Sometimes mistakenly referred to as the Type 88C.
 Renamed Type 96 when put into PLA service.

 In comparison to the Type 85 and Type 88, the Type 96 features a more powerful engine, improved electronics and a welded turret.

-Type 96 was accepted by the PLA in 1996.
+Type 96 was accepted by the PLA in 1997.

 Type 96A

-Additional "arrow shaped" modular armor similar to the Type 99 is installed on the turret front.
+Additional "arrow-shaped" modular armor similar to the Type 99 is installed on the turret front.
 The back of the hull is now completely flat compared to the baseline Type 96.
 The Type 96A was first revealed in 2006, but in-service tanks were first seen in a military parade in 2009.

 The Type 96A is a third-generation upgrade of the Type 96.
 Its internal electronics may have been upgraded to Type 99 standards.
 The visual profile of the Type 96A is similar to the Type 99.
 However, the Type 96A can be distinguished from the Type 99 by the driver's position of the left side of the hull.
 FY-4 ERA was added on front upper glacis.
 The vehicle is equipped with a thermal imager.
 Features an upgraded 800 hp engine.

 TCS-2 electro-optical active defense system, similar to the Shtora, has been installed.
 Electro-optical jammers which are able to jam enemy guided missiles, rangefinders, and designators are found on the tank.

 Type 96B

-Variant first seen in July 2016 loaded on a Russia-bound train to participate in the 2016 Tank biathlon.
+Variant first seen in July 2016 loaded on a Russia-bound train to participate in the 2016 tank biathlon.
 It is equipped with an improved engine, improved high-performance gun with an upgraded fire-control system, new transmission, chassis, ventilation, communications and computer systems, exhaust and suspension.
-However it still doesn't feature a commander independent sight.
-Compared to the previous variants, the two exhausts that were originally located on the right side of the hull is now located on the rear hull with air vents.
+However it still doesn't feature a commander-independent sight.
+Compared to the previous variants, the two exhausts that were originally located on the right side of the hull are now located on the rear hull with air vents.
 The Type 96B has a stated maximum speed of 74 km/h.